Arsenal stays top as Man City and Aston Villa apply the pressure and Liverpool resurgence continues

 “Their goal changed the momentum a little bit and they pressed us towards the end, but we got the three points and that’s all that matters,” Odegaard said.
 “Lots of positives and still some things we can improve, but overall a good game and another win.”

-Arsenal has become a set piece specialist and in recent weeks it has benefited from a slew of own goals, with Rutter's the latest to prove decisive.
+Arsenal has become a set piece specialist, but in recent weeks it has benefited from a slew of own goals, with Rutter's the latest to prove decisive.

-It was the fourth time in as many games an opponent has scored an own goal against the league leader.
+It was the fourth time in as many games an opponent has scored an own goal against the league's frontrunner.

 Cherki delivers for City

-Rayan Cherki kept Manchester City's Premier League title challenge powering on with a late winner at Nottingham Forest.
+Rayan Cherki kept Manchester City's title challenge powering on with a late winner at Forest.

 “Today is a big win,” Cherki told TNT Sports.
 “I’m proud of the team because this game is very complicated to win.”